Philippe de Lorraine-Armagnac, dit le Chevalier de Lorraine

 Whether Louis XIV himself believed his sister-in-law was poisoned or not, is not entirely clear.
 The second Madame states in one of her letters that the King himself confirmed to her the first Madame was indeed poisoned, but his brother had nothing to with it and knows nothing of it.
 The Marquis d’Effiat remained at court and had a position in Monsieur’s household, as were all the others mentioned in the rumours like the Comte de Beuvron.
 The Chevalier de Lorraine was about to return to court.

-Monsieur had wed Elizabeth Charlotte, Princess Palatine, on November 16 in 1671, and although, or perhaps because, Monsieur seemed quite happy with himself again and his marriage to the German Princess seemed to be not less happy, Louis XIV had already decided to allow the Chevalier to return to France.
+Monsieur married Élisabeth-Charlotte du Palatinat on 16 November in 1671, and although, or perhaps because, Monsieur seemed quite happy with himself again and his marriage to the German Princess seemed to be not less happy, Louis XIV had already decided to allow the Chevalier to return to France.
 Letters were exchanged between both parties, asking the Chevalier what he would do in order for the allowance to return, what he could do for his King.
 Louis XIV was planning to go to war with the Dutch and needed every officer he could get, and the Chevalier was said to be rather skilled in that matter and had proved it several times.
 He also felt his grip on his brother slip, and new favourites taking control, in turn he needed someone to keep a eye on his brother, and perhaps influence him whenever it was needed.

 Philippe was allowed to return to France under the condition that he would influence Monsieur whenever Louis XIV seemed necessary to achieve whatever the latter found necessary…. which seems to have pleased the King greatly, since Philippe accompanied the King during his war in the Netherlands and fought at Orfoy and Zutphen in 1672, Maastricht in 1673, and in Besancon and Dole in 1674.

-With the return of Philippe, the great intrigues also returned to the Palais and Saint Cloud.
-Philippe was still in possession of his apartments in both the Palais and Saint Cloud and had, in the meanwhile, come into possession of a house in Fremont, a apartment in Versailles, located in the Aile des Princes, rez de chaussee, among the family suites of Condé and Conti, and very close to the King’s primary ministers.
+With the return of Philippe, the great intrigues also returned to the Palais and Saint-Cloud.
+Philippe was still in possession of his apartments in both the Palais and Saint-Cloud and, in the meanwhile, came into possession of a chateau in Fremont, an apartment in Versailles, located in the Aile des Princes, rez de chaussee, among the family suites of Condé and Conti, and very close to the King’s primary ministers.
 Philippe lived immediately next door to the apartment of Colbert/Louvois/Chamillart.
-He received a pension of 10000 livres each year and apart from this pension, Philippe also received a great share of the wine taxes ,which he shared with Mademoiselle de Grancey.
+He received a pension of 10000 livres each year and apart from this pension, Philippe also received a great share of the wine taxes, which he shared with Mademoiselle de Grancey.
 He also had a lavish income due to his Abbeys and other possessions.

 Saint Simon writes “The Chevaliers de Lorraine and Chatillon had both made a large fortune by their good looks, with which he was more smitten than with those of any other of his favourites.
 Chatillon, who had neither head, nor sense, nor wit, got on in this way, and acquired fortune.
 The other behaved like a Guisard, who blushes at nothing provided he succeeds; and governed Monsieur with a high hand all his life, was overwhelmed with money and benefices, did what he liked for his family, lived always publicly as the master with Monsieur; and as he had, with the pride of the Guises, their art and cleverness, he contrived to get between the King and Monsieur, to be dealt with gingerly, if not feared by both, and was almost as important a man with the one as with the other.
 He had the finest apartments in the Palais Royal and Saint Cloud, and a pension of ten thousand crowns.”